brat000012001/keycloak-examples/README.md

 ## Configuration: Keycloak, PostgreSQL and JDBC_PING

-keycloak-cluster-jdbcping.yml creates a two keycloak instance cluster connected to a shared instance of PostgreSQL.
+keycloak-cluster-jdbcping.yml creates keycloak cluster connected to a shared instance of PostgreSQL.
 The example uses JDBC_PING discovery protocol to find initial membership.

 Run the example using the following command:
 ```